minimalparts/PeARS-evaluation/README.md

 ### Some users

 We simulate network users by utilising the public log of Wikipedia edits, regularly made available at https://dumps.wikimedia.org/enwiki/latest/ (look for the https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-logging.xml.gz file).
-In the data/ directory of this repo, you will find a script, getUserData.py, to extract the relevant user infor from the log.
+In the data/ directory of this repo, you will find a script, getUserData.py, to extract the relevant user info from the log.
 For convenience, we are also making an already processed version available at http://www.clic.cimec.unitn.it/~aurelie.herbelot/user-data.tar.gz (log of March 2016).